TABLE OF CONTENTS

 High School Grading

-Grading procedures are provided by each instructor in the Program Syllabus.
+Grading procedures are provided in the Course Syllabus.
 MTECH instructors recommend grades for high school students enrolled in their program, based on student performance.
-A high school student’s actual credit for an MTECH program is determined by the high school.
-MTECH does not award credit.
+A high school student’s actual credit for an MTECH program is determined by the school district.
+MTECH does not award high school credit.

 Completion Requirements